mattj-io/blog/content/post/lxd-openstack-cloudinit-pt1.md

 | tenant_id       | c71e35d5f6034d45aad211e6a7784b6d     |
 +-----------------+--------------------------------------+
 ```
-If we take a look at that subnet, we can see the DHCP range is set to use the entire address range
+If we take a look at that subnet, we can see the DHCP range is set to use the entire address range, which is the default behaviour.
 ```
 (openstack)MacBook-Pro:DCOS matt$ neutron subnet-show a2b72e5b-48ec-46f0-ab40-df56e698bea2
 +-------------------+--------------------------------------------------+